xiaobixu/Flasky/tests/api_tests/README.md

  4. Update personal information of users, if authenticated

 ## How to run the test
 1. Make the demo app running as background.
-For instruction, please read:https://github.com/xiaobixu/Flasky/blob/master/README.md
+For further instructions, please read: https://github.com/xiaobixu/Flasky/blob/master/README.md
 2. Have all the required liabraries/packages install, for example:
-> pip3 install -r requirements.txt
+> pip3 install -r ../requirements.txt
-3. to run the test:
+4. to run the test:
-> robot test_run.py > reports.txt
+> python3 test_run.py > reports.txt

 ## Test result
 The test report could be found in reports.txt